pantheon-systems/documentation/source/content/dns-providers/namecheap.md

 ## Verify the Domain to Add HTTPS
 When entering the value for the Name/Host, the bare domain and trailing dot (".") must be removed from the value provided by Pantheon.
 For example, the value entered in the **Name/Host** field for the Namecheap Advanced DNS configuration should look like `_name-sample`, or in the case of a subdomain, like `_name-sample.subdomain` where the subdomain is replaced with a specific subdomain.

-After completeing the fields on the page, click **Verify Ownership**.
+After completing the fields on the page, click **Verify Ownership**.

 You can click **Skip without HTTPS** to skip verification.
 By skipping, vistors to your site will receive a browser warning until Pantheon automatically provisions HTTPS, which can take approximately one hour after going live.